How to Chart for Clinical Quality Measures in PCC EHR

 When a patient twelve or older visits your practice, click “Order” to order a Depression Screening.

 Optionally, you can assign the screening to another clinician, or complete the screening immediately.
-If the screening is refused, select “Refused”.
-If the screening is contraindicated, select “Contraindicated” and enter an appropriate contraindicated diagnosis in the Diagnoses component on the chart note.
+When the screening is complete, enter a result.

 Unless refused or contraindicated, a positive or negative result is required.
 Result interpretation, in the Interpretation field, is not required for the clinical quality measure, though your practice may have configured it to be required for completion of the order.

-For example, you may prescribe appropriate medication, order a Suicide Risk Assessment or order a referral.
+If the result is positive, record whatever additional care follows.
+For example, you may prescribe appropriate medication, order an Intervention for Positive Depression screening, or order a referral.

-Enter results and take any other appropriate followup steps.
+Enter results and take any other appropriate follow-up steps.

 When you are finished charting, remember to click “Bill” and select an appropriate visit encounter code.
 In addition to billing, the visit encounter code is used to calculate the CQM.